An Inheritance in Need of Renovation

 In searching the Internet I quickly discovered that Ercol is a renowned British furniture manufacturer of quality furniture, based in Buckinghamshire, England, and was established in 1920 by Lucian Ercolani (1888–1976), an Italian furniture designer.

-In searching their website, although I couldn’t establish the date of manufacture, I get the impression that these chairs were probably made circa 1950’s, and that originally they would have been sold as a set of six, including two carver chairs (dining chairs with arms).
-This is consistent with that although we only inherited four chairs; the set came with two spare seats!
+Although I couldn’t establish the date of manufacture when searching their website, I got the impression that these chairs were probably made in the 1950s, and that originally they would have been sold as a set of six, including two carver chairs (dining chairs with arms).
+The set we inherited is consistent with that: although we were only given four chairs, the set came with two spare seats!

 Extent of Renovation

-Unusually for dining chairs of this age, the chairs were structurally good, e.g. not rickety, so no regluing of the joints was required.
+Unusual for dining chairs of this age, the chairs were structurally good, meaning they were not rickety, so no regluing of joints was required.

 However, they were very grimy, and the seats very grubby and badly stained.

-Not wishing to lose all the patina by taking them back to the bare wood and re-staining, wiping old furniture down in white spirit, and perhaps scrubbing clean with warm soapy water, is usually sufficient.
-But the grime was so deeply engrained into the wood, that no amount of cleaning did the trick, not even white vinegar; or a degreaser (used for cleaning kitchen surfaces), although the degreaser did make some inroads into the grime.
+Not wishing to lose all the patina by taking them back to the bare wood and re-staining, wiping old furniture down in white spirit and scrubbing clean with warm soapy water is usually sufficient.
+But the grime was so deeply ingrained into the wood, that no amount of cleaning did the trick, not even white vinegar or a degreaser (used for cleaning kitchen surfaces), although the degreaser did make some inroads into the grime.

-As nothing else made any real inroads into the deeply engrained grime, I finally resulted to the drastic measure of giving it a go with my pressure washer; and that did the trick.
+As nothing else made any real inroads into the deeply ingrained grime, I finally resulted to the drastic measure of giving it a go with my pressure washer—and that did the trick.
 Albeit, after cleaning them with the pressure washer it became obvious that I would need to do some wood re-staining before giving them a good shine with beeswax polish.

 Both are translucence, but the main differences are that:

-- The wood stains coats the surface giving a shiny protective finish, like a varnish; whereas the wood dye penetrates into bare timber, giving more of a matte finish.
+- The wood stain coats the surface giving a shiny protective finish, like a varnish; the wood dye penetrates into bare timber, giving more of a matte finish.

-- Wood dyes tend to be more expensive than wood stain.
+- Wood dyes tend to be more expensive than wood stains.

-Three coats of wood stain would be ideal for a dining table where you would want a good smooth, even, shiny protective, durable finish; but for these chairs I wanted to maintain the patina appearance, rather than a showroom look.
+Three coats of wood stain would be ideal for a dining table where you would want a good smooth, even, shiny protective, durable finish.
+For these chairs, however, I wanted to maintain the patina appearance, rather than a showroom look.

-Wiping on and rubbing in with a cloth ensured an even thin coating of wood dye that absorbed into the bare wood to give a natural appearance of age.
+Wiping on and rubbing in the wood dye with a cloth ensured an even thin coating that absorbed into the bare wood to give a natural appearance of age.

 Compared to other chairs I’ve reupholstered in the past, this was a relatively simple and quick task:

-- The seat covers are only held in place with a few staples underneath, and
+- The seat covers are only held in place with a few staples underneath.

-The only issue I had was that in removing the seat covers it revealed that all the seats had been badly infected with woodworm; which is less of a problem these days than it used to be.
+The only issue I had was that in removing the seat covers it revealed that all the seats had been badly infected with woodworm (which is luckily less of a problem these days than it used to be.)

 Removing the Seat Covers

-To remove the seat covers I just simply prised up the staples with an old screwdriver, and pulled them out with a pair of pliers.
+To remove the seat covers I just simply pried up the staples with an old screwdriver and pulled them out with a pair of pliers.

 Treating the Woodworm in the Seats

-However, woodworm is less of a problem in Britain these days as they don’t like the central heating because it dries out the wood too much for the woodworms taste.
+However, woodworm is less of a problem in Britain these days as they don’t like central heating because it dries out the wood too much for woodworms' taste.

 Reupholstering With Recycled Material

 The covers removed were not the original coverings, but they did badly need replacing.
-The question was what to replace them with e.g. a durable cloth, such as recycling old curtains, or covering the seats with recycled leather like material.
+The question was what to replace them with, such as a durable cloth material like recycled curtains, or covering the seats with recycled leather-like material.